 MIT–IBM Watson AI Lab

 The MIT–IBM Watson AI Lab aims to advance AI hardware, software, and algorithms related to deep learning and reasoning; increase AI’s impact on industries, such as health care and cybersecurity; and explore the economic and ethical implications of AI on society.
-Co-led by Aude Oliva at MIT and David Cox at IBM, and chaired by Anantha Chandrakasan, Dean of the School of Engineering, and Dario Gil, vice president of AI and IBM Q at IBM Research, the Lab will invest $240 million in AI efforts over the next 10 years.
-Current funded projects are answering questions such as:
+Co-led by Aude Oliva at MIT and David Cox at IBM, and chaired by Anantha Chandrakasan, Dean of MIT’s School of Engineering, and Dario Gil, vice president of AI and IBM Q at IBM Research, the Lab will invest $240 million in AI efforts over the next decade.
+Current projects are aimed at answering questions such as:

 - How can advanced algorithms expand capabilities in machine learning and reasoning?